-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance The process will involve a structured programme of 1 to 1 or team meetings and reviews throughout the year.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance capability building and job ready activities to foster the organisations performance culture.
+The process will involve a structured programme of 1 to 1 or team meetings and reviews throughout the year.
 This will allow a manager and their employee(s) to discuss and agree performance levels expected and set out objectives to be achieved throughout the year.
 Objectives will be agreed in line with the new Council new core competency framework.
 5.2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
 OD Strategy - health and wellbeing Health and Safety Plans for each service The health and safety team have a review programme in place, a number of guidance documents are currently being refreshed with input from services and trade unions, where appropriate.
 In addition, a new Health, Safety and Wellbeing Strategy was approved in 2018.
+During the pandemic, a Health, Safety and Wellbeing at Work page was developed on the Council's website.
+It includes online learning guide for working at home; a wellbeing guide; and useful contacts.